 LTL / FTL Freight

-The same pallet from Chicago to Atlanta can cost 40% more through one carrier than another.
-Without lane-specific data, you're guessing.
+The same pallet on the same route can cost far more through one carrier than another.
+Without lane data, you're guessing.

 The process, top to bottom.

-Share your typical load sizes, origins, destinations, and frequency.
-We identify whether LTL, FTL, or a combination makes sense for your lanes and volume.
+Share your typical loads, lanes, and frequency.
+We figure out whether LTL, FTL, or a mix makes sense for you.

-We match your shipment to our network of vetted freight carriers across your specific lanes — prioritizing cost, transit time, and reliability based on your priorities.
+We match your shipment to vetted carriers on your lanes, balancing cost, transit time, and reliability.

 Your freight moves.
 We handle the details.

-Booking, documentation, tracking, and exception management are handled by our team.
-You get visibility into every shipment without managing carrier relationships yourself.
+Booking, paperwork, tracking, and exceptions are on us.
+You get visibility without managing carriers yourself.

 The deliverables, in plain English.